ShingZhanho/HKOSharp/README.md

 # ToDo list

-1. ‼️ Rebuild all code with .NET Standard or .NET Core.
-(Give your opinion about which one to use in issues page!)
+1. ‼️ Rebuild all code with .NET Standard.

 # Build